Serbia Driving Advice and Car Hire Info

-You should take an International driving permit to rent a car in Serbia.
-The general standard of roads is fair to poor with conditions worsening in rural areas, especially after bad weather.
+The general standard of roads is fair on main routes and in cities with conditions worsening in rural areas, especially after bad weather.
 During winter months, fog can significantly reduce visibility.
 Winter fog can be extremely heavy in the Vojvodina region between Belgrade and the Hungarian border.
-There are several toll booths along motorways.
-Toll charges vary from 20 – 200 Euros depending on the size of your vehicle.
-You are advised to have sufficient cash (Dinars preferred, although Euros are accepted) to pay these toll charges.
-Sometimes it isn’t clear that you need to take a ticket when entering a toll road and you may end up being fined if you don’t .
-The toll road booth near Smederevo is one such example where it isn’t clear that a ticket is required.
 On the motorway between Novi Sad and Belgrade some areas have two-lanes with a hard shoulder on only one side.
 Some drivers use the ‘middle’ lane to overtake, thus forcing the ongoing traffic onto the hard shoulder.
 You should drive cautiously especially at night.
-The Serbian police have a bad reputation for stopping drivers for imaginary violations and extracting fines/bribes.
 Try and stay under the speed limit as there is a heavy police presence, often concealed and with speed guns.
 Expect the usual city centre congestion in urban areas, particularly in Belgrade.
 Check with your car rental company if you plan on taking the vehicle to Kosovo as some won’t allow this or may charge an additional fee to do so.
 There have been reports of vehicles with Serbian plates being targetted in Kosovo.

 Serbia Car Rental –

 Sixt , Hertz, Europcar, Alamo,Avis, Budget,National, Thrifty, Dollar have outlets in Serbia.
-Also usually features on Car rental broker sites such as Argus Car Hire and Web discount sites such as LastMinute.com
+Also usually features on Car rental broker sites and Web discount sites such as LastMinute.com.